 It's difficult to beat Texas A&M University - College Station if you want to study Horticulture.
 College Station, Texas is an appropriate area for young people who appreciate the fast-paced urban lifestyle.

 Due to the diverse population at Texas A&M, you should have lots of opportunities to meet students from all cultures.
-Applicants should not let costs stop them from deciding on this school since 57.0% of students receive financial assistance.
-Take a virtual tour to learn more about Texas A&M's campus.
+This school is known for a low crime rate, one of the safest schools in the country.
+Check out some school videos to learn more about what being on campus is like.

 Tarleton State University is a wonderful choice for students pursuing a Horticulture degree.
 Stephenville, Texas presents a quaint small-town atmosphere for students to learn in.